rdgao/rdgao.github.io/_posts/2015-07-30-you-dont-know-what-foodporn-is.md

 ---
-title: You don't know what foodporn is.
+title: "You don't know what foodporn is."
-categories:
-- Science
-- Rambling
-tags: []
+tags: [Musings, Science]
 status: publish
 type: post
 published: true
-meta: {}
+categories: []
+header:
+  overlay_image: /assets/images/blog/2015-07-30-soylent2.jpg
+  overlay_filter: rgba(0,0,0,0.2)
+  teaser: /assets/images/blog/2015-07-30-soylent2.jpg

+excerpt: "Well, if you are too lazy to make lunch everyday, too sane to eat shit lunch everyday, or are too poor to purchase \"healthy\" lunches everyday, Soylent is for you."
 ---
 When you spend 3 hours making a nice homemade meal, don't hashtag it foodporn, appreciate it.
 That's like foodcommitment or foodrelationship or at least foodsex.
 Same thing with dropping a week's paycheque at a restaurant, that's